Stock up, stock down after Saints fall to 49ers: 3rd & long struggles continue

 One of the things I noted in my preview column was that I wanted to see the Saints take advantage of Juwan Johnson and Devaughn Vele in the red zone.
 That's simply what they're built for.

-It certainly wasn't the most productive day for Vele, but he did exactly what he was brought here to do when he ran a quick slant, boxed out the smaller defender and hauled in a key touchdown down by the goal line.
+It was anything but a high-production day for Vele (1 catch, 3 yards, TD), but he did exactly what he was brought here to do when he ran a quick slant, boxed out the smaller defender and hauled in a key touchdown down by the goal line.

-Johnson had his own highlight from the high red zone when he high-pointed a fade for a spectacular grab late in the first half.
-We can talk all we want about being efficient in the red zone, you need your weapons to deliver in those situations and that's what we got in this game.
+Johnson had his own red zone highlight when he high-pointed a fade for a spectacular grab late in the first half.
+We can talk all we want about being efficient in that part of the field, but you need your weapons to deliver and that's what we got in this game.

 Vele's role in the offense should continue to expand as we go forward, but it's good to see he's already making an impact.